nerdial/LaravelCRUD/README.md

 laravel-crud
 ============

-a simple porwerful crud for laravel
+a simple powerful crud for laravel